RyonicFire/Dotfiles/nvim/README.md

 5. Install a [Nerd Font compatible font](https://github.com/ryanoasis/nerd-fonts#font-installation) or [patch your own](https://github.com/ryanoasis/nerd-fonts#font-patcher).
 Then set your terminal font (or `guifont` if you are using GUI version of Vim).

 6. Execute `:PackerSync`

+7. After the packages have been installed, restart Neovim again

+8. Type `:LspInstall` and then install install the language server protocols you want.
+E.g. `:LspInstall typescript`.